-We’ve written our ultimate guide to backpacking Ecuador for you to share everything we’ve learned and help you have an incredible adventure as you backpack Ecuador.
+Our ultimate guide to backpacking Ecuador shares everything we’ve learned and help you have an incredible adventure as you backpack Ecuador.
 Plus, we’re sharing how to plan your dream trip to Ecuador for cheap – and sharing a backpacking Ecuador budget to help you budget for your trip.

 For a relatively small country (smaller than many states within the United States!), Ecuador packs a huge punch for travelers.

 Mainland Ecuador is generally – unfairly! – overshadowed by next-door neighbors Colombia, Peru, and Brazil.
 It’s also overlooked far too often by travelers who come here just to visit the Galapagos Islands.
 But for those who spend the time to explore all that Ecuador has to offer, there is so much to experience!